 Emilee came from a very wealthy family back in Europe and her monthly allowance made my annual salary look pathetic.
-No doubt, this was her parent’s way of coping with the guilt of never having visited their only daughter throughout her five years of university and in her own way, Emilee reciprocated that wealth onto me whenever she could.
+No doubt, that was her parent’s way of coping with the guilt of never having visited their only daughter throughout her five years of university and in her own way, Emilee reciprocated that wealth onto me whenever she could.
 I knew she never meant to but I couldn’t help but feel like the poor, charity case compared to her.

 So, I did the only thing I could do in that moment to protect what little pride I had left and used the last of my savings to buy the dress.

 “If you keep staring at me like that, you’ll end up with permanent wrinkles.”
 I said, looking over at Emilee.